-The current study explored different domains of physicians' professional identity and their potential effect on doctors'

-perceived wellbeing.
-The collected data indicates a predominance of three superordinate theme clusters representing: professional identity, personal identity, and sensemaking.
-Two subthemes were identified within each theme cluster and are represented as being: commitment and benevolence (within professional identity), self-concept and self-esteem (within personal identity), and cognitive processing and cognitive dissonance (within sensemaking).
-The relationship between superordinate theme clusters and their respective subthemes can be viewed in Fig. 1.
+The current study explored different domains of physicians' professional identity and their potential influence on doctors' perceived wellbeing.
+The collected data indicates a predominance of three superordinate theme clusters representing: Professional Identity, Personal Identity, and Sensemaking.
+Two subthemes were identified within each theme cluster and are represented as being: Commitment and Benevolence (within Professional Identity), Self-Concept and Self-Esteem (within Personal Identity), and Cognitive Processing and Cognitive Dissonance (within Sensemaking).
+The relationship between superordinate theme clusters and their respective subthemes can be viewed in Figure 1.